 There are more than 200 waterfalls in Osaka Town, Gero City.
 Osaka no Taki Meguri offers a footpath course that enables you to walk in peace.
-At Hida-Osaka Falls, you may experience some activities including café trekking and “shower climbing”.
+Embark on exciting Gifu outdoor adventures at Hida-Osaka Falls, where you can enjoy activities like café trekking and “shower climbing”.

 - Hida-Osaka Waterfalls Trekking

 Hida-Osaka – Gero